Beyond the Buildings

 The new buildings constructed on Blair’s campus over the last two decades have given academics, athletics, the arts and residential life the capacity to flourish.

-With relationship-based learning and superior academic preparation ever at the heart of the Blair experience, the most important impact of Armstrong-Hipkins Center for the Arts (1997), Annie Hall (1999), Hardwick Hall (2008), Blair Commons (2008), Kathryn and Lakeside Halls (2013), and Chiang Center for Innovation and Collaboration (2017) has been the creation of spaces where faculty members know and support students across all contexts: as scholars, artists, athletes, friends and leaders.
+With relationship-based learning and superior academic preparation ever at the heart of the Blair experience, the most important impact of Armstrong-Hipkins Center for the Arts (1997), Annie Hall (1999), Hardwick Hall (2008), Blair Commons (2008), Kathryn and Lakeside Halls (2013), and Chiang-Elghanayan Center for Innovation and Collaboration (2017) has been the creation of spaces where faculty members know and support students across all contexts: as scholars, artists, athletes, friends and leaders.

 As a result of Blair’s growing reputation as a dynamic, community-focused boarding school, our annual number of applications has risen significantly and admission has become increasingly selective.
 At the same time, Blair has experienced greater philanthropic support from alumni, parents and friends of the School.
 Donors at every level recognize the importance of giving back and strengthening Blair for future generations.